justadakaje/docs/content/docs/glossary/spf.md

  	These are some tools that might be useful to you.
 We do not own or support these tools, so use them at your own risk.
 However, we hope that they are helpful.

- ### 	Record Flattening
+ ### 	SPF Record Flattening
- 	There is an experimental tool called the [dmarcian SPF Record Flattener](https://dmarcian.com/spf-survey/bitcointalk.org), which should be considered experimental.
+ 	Already at or near your 10 DNS look-ups?
+A company called 'dmarcian' provides the [SPF Record Flattener](https://dmarcian.com/spf-survey/) tool to provide organizations with a method to keep each SPF record less than 512 bytes and minimize the count of DNS queries. dmarcian indicates this is experimental.
 From their site: "[this tool] rewrites this record by removing duplicate netblocks, collapsing any overlapping netblocks, and using 0 DNS-querying mechanisms/modifiers."
+You will find your suggested flattened SPF records at the bottom of the page after running an SPF Survey.

-If you choose to use this functionality, we suggest that you test it extensively to make sure that your customers will receive your emails and their servers can look up your records properly.
+If you choose to use this implementation of SPF, we suggest that you test extensively to ensure your customers will receive your emails and their servers can look up your records properly.

  ### 	SPF Wizard
  	[The SPF Wizard](http://www.spfwizard.net/) is a browser based SPF record generation tool.
 Fill out the form and the site generates an SPF record for you.